Want to know how to grill pizza? Here’s my easy technique for making homemade grilled pizza using a gas grill and a pizza stone.

 Prepare Crust

-Cover board with 75% all purpose flour and 25% cornmeal and push and stretch crust out into a big circle, incorporating some of the flour on the board into the dough which will help keep it from sticking to your hands.
+Let the dough come to room temperature before grilling.
+Cover board with 75% all purpose flour and 25% cornmeal and push and stretch dough out into a big circle, incorporating some of the flour on the board into the dough which will help keep it from sticking to your hands.
+Flip the dough over to ensure it’s loose.
+You can top the dough with a bit more flour if it’s too sticky.

 Make sure pizza can slide back and forth on the board.
 If it can’t, add more cornmeal.